NovatecConsulting/ws-2017-11-10-architecture/README.md

 This demo shows how to implement a layered architecture with spring using spring web and spring security.
 During startup the demo application already creates some person test data.

+## PersonAppReactive
+This demo shows how to implement a layered architecture with spring using reactive spring web (flux) and reactive spring security.
+During startup the demo application already creates some person test data.